 No. The LTPP Pavement Performance Data Base (PPDB) has different levels of data quality (from A through E, where level E data is the highest quality that has passed all the checks).
 This is indicated by the field “Record Status” in each table.
 The Ancillary Information Management System (AIMS) data is stored based on the guidelines but do not have this quality check associated with it.

 The layer structure information in the Section Summary Report represents the latest existing pavement layers, and this information is displayed using the maximum Construction Number (CN) corresponding to each pavement section.

-The Forward Calculated Stiffness tool is the on-line implementation of the forward calculation spreadsheets.
+The tool is located under Tools, the Forward Calculated Stiffness tool is the on-line implementationof the forward calculation spreadsheets.
 Users wishing to apply the tool on their desk tops can download both U.S. customary and SI unit versions of the tool.

 No. LTPPBind comes in two versions, the on-line tool on LTPP InfoPave which is the most current and LTPPBind 3.1 which it replaced.
 LTPPBind 3.1 is available for download from the InfoPave site from the same Tools location as the on-line version.